Skip to main content

 Electricity & Circuits Workshop

-Hands-on experiments exploring electricity, circuits, conductors and insulators for KS2.
+Hands-on experiments exploring electricity, circuits, conductors and insulators for Years 2 to 6.
 Heavily mapped to Year 2, Year 4 and Year 6 science units.
 In-depth format includes eBook creation.

 View Workshop →